Tuduk and one of his faithful pack members

 Gampr DNA Analysis

-On the way to visit Armen Khechoyan’s farm in Amasia, he remembered a sheep camp on a side road, so the group of friends drove through the fields to find it, asking questions of various shepherds they passed.
+On the way to Armen Khechoyan’s farm in Amasia, he remembered a sheep camp on a side road, so the group of friends drove through the fields to find it, asking questions of various shepherds they passed.
 Strangely, a few shepherds did not have dogs with them, but they did return to camp at night, where there were dogs for protection from wolves.

 The first DNA sample Rohana collected was between Aparan and Darik, in a sheep camp belonging to a man named Norik.
-On first seeing Norik’s camp, a pack of dogs began barking and ran up the hill to greet Rohana and the rest of the group.
+Upon seeing Norik’s camp, a pack of dogs began barking and ran up the hill to greet Rohana and the rest of the group.
 They were the usual type, a mixture of what appeared to be Central Asian, fighting dog and native Gampr.

 Sheep camps usually have 7-12 males and 1, sometimes 2 females